Bravo19er/md-tools-mobile/README.md

 [![Sponsor](https://img.shields.io/badge/sponsor-❤️-ff69b4?style=flat)](https://github.com/sponsors/Bravo19er)

-Mobile-friendly markdown templates and freelance tools...
+Clean, mobile-friendly Markdown templates built for freelancers, consultants, and independent creators.

-Whether you're documenting a project, writing a client proposal, or tracking your finances, this toolkit gives you ready-to-use Markdown files that work well from your phone or browser.
+This toolkit is practical and sponsor-supported, with a focus on real-world use.
+Whether you’re documenting a project, writing proposals, or tracking finances, these files are ready to drop into your workflow.

+All templates are designed to function seamlessly from a phone or browser, with no bloated features or setup required.

-## What's Inside
+## What's Included

-- **templates/**
 - `readme-clean.md` — professional README format
+- `freelance-pricing-table.md` — simple hourly rate table
-  - `proposal-brief.md` — freelance-style service proposal
+- `personal-finance-tracker.md` — income and expense tracker
-  - `changelog-logical.md` — version history log
+- `changelog-logical.md` — versioned update log
-  - `system-design-lean.md` — quick architecture write-up
+- `system-design-lean.md` — lightweight technical planning page

-- **resources/**
-  - `freelance-pricing-table.md` — hourly or project pricing calculator
-  - `personal-finance-tracker.md` — track budgets and goals in plain text

-## Why Sponsor?
+## License

-If this saves you time or helps you earn, consider [sponsoring me](https://github.com/sponsors/Bravo19er).
-It helps keep this toolkit free, updated, and expanding.
+MIT License.
+Open for personal or commercial use.

-## Quick Start
+## Sponsor

-1. Open the `/templates` or `/resources` folder
-2. Copy any `.md` file into your own project or repo
-3. Customize as needed — it’s all editable directly from GitHub or Replit

----
+If you find this useful, consider [sponsoring on GitHub](https://github.com/sponsors/Bravo19er).
 **License:** MIT